News & Views Thursday, March 27, 2025

 recommended by Jen Sper and Lisa Springer, School Choral Music Specialists

-Spooky Scary Skeletons arr.
-Roger Emerson, 2-part treble with piano and optional rhythm
+We’re All In This Together (Ballad Version) arr.
+Roger Emerson, SAB with piano and optional rhythm

 Shop Stanton’s for all your sheet music needs!